UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 ## Background

-The UPPPMAX clusters are shared Linux computers with all the standard Linux tools installed, on which all users should be able to do their work independently and undisturbed.
+The UPPMAX clusters are shared Linux computers with all the standard Linux tools installed, on which all users should be able to do their work independently and undisturbed.